thirdandgrove/drupal-skeleton/README.md

 ### Apache Solr
 This Drupal starter contains Apache solr 3.5, but it has not been configured for any Drupal modules yet.
 To see it in action visit: `http://192.168.50.10:8080/solr` after running `vagrant up`.
 Schema file is located at `/usr/share/solr/example/solr/conf`.
 You can replace the schema.xml with whatever schema file your drupal implementation suggests.

+### Acquia-specific features
+`update-local.sh` in the `scripts` directory can be configured to copy the database and files from an Acquia host to your local vagrant instance.
+Update the configuration variables at the top of the script with your Acquia account information.

 ### Issues?
 Features?